polniff/AberystwythCascadeCalculator/README.txt

 It is filled in as an example, grades for a First class degree are inputted, leave the first line(with the headings) and fill in the rest with your own marks

 Fill in as follows:
-    Year -> either 2 or 3 depending on which uni year the module was (2nd or 3rd), the first number of the module code credits -> how many credits the module was, the last 2 numbers of the module code mark -> the score in the module
+    module -> the module code for the module mark  -> overall score in the module